rust-lang/rfcs/text/0000-de-rfc-type-ascription.md

 # Unresolved answers
 [unresolved-answers]: #unresolved-answers

- - Should this be completely removed by the compiler, or left behind in a way that cannot be directly accessed through Rust syntax (or requires using a wrapper macro)
+ - Should this be completely removed by the compiler, or left behind in a way that cannot be directly accessed through Rust syntax (or requires using a wrapper macro)?

 # Future probabilities
 [future-probabilities]: #future-probabilities